Coder-Pham/StudyCode/README.md

 Most of the time, C++ would be used.
 Since it is the language that I will used most often at my university, I should spend some time practicing with it.
-Other languages are Java, Python and Pascal .I am planning to add some JavaScript visualization in the future.
+Other languages are Java, Python and Pascal.
+I am planning to add some JavaScript visualization in the future.

 ## List of Algorithms ##
 * Backtracking